2i2c-org/team-compass/practices/development.md

 ## Requesting reviews

 When you have an implementation that requires feedback, use GitHub's **Request Review** feature to ask other team members to take a look.
-You can either add all team members as a request, or add specific team members if you believe they'll be particularly helpful in a review.
+In general, add specific team members so that it is clear who is needed to review the PR.

 % TODO: We should define a more structured process for requesting reviews and how it fits in with our merge policies.

 ## Encoding longer-term efforts

 Longer-term projects are generally more complex and may be made up of many actions and deliverables to accomplish.
-There is no official way to track long-term projects within 2i2c, but there are a few patterns that may be useful to do so.
+There is no official way to track long-term projects within 2i2c, but there are a few patterns that may be useful to do so, described in this section.

 % TODO: We should define a more reliable process for tracking long-term projects